egmontmika/egmontmika.com/content/blog/listening prayer.md

 As a result, your long prayer talks will get shorter and shorter and will finally be reduced to a minimum, while the time you spend listening to Him will extend all the more.

-After listening, God’s way is yours.
+After listening, God’s way has become yours.

 And your way is His.